 3. Improves Cardiovascular Health

 Black walnuts are an excellent source of alpha-linolenic acid (ALA), with 100 grams of the walnuts containing 3.3 grams of ALA.
-(4) Walnuts are an excellent staple of the Mediterranean diet, a diet thought to be healthy in reducing mortality rates from coronary artery disease, which is low in Mediterranean populations.
+(4) Walnuts are an excellent staple of the Mediterranean diet food list, a diet thought to be healthy in reducing mortality rates from coronary artery disease, which is low in Mediterranean populations.

 4. Holds Antifungal and Antimicrobial Activity